Turbofan: Afterburning turbofan

+Unlike in the main engine, where stoichiometric temperatures in the combustor have to be reduced before they reach the turbine, afterburning can approach stoichiometric temperatures as limited by combustion instabilities.

 The first production afterburning turbofan engine was the Pratt & Whitney TF30, which initially powered the F-111 Aardvark and F-14 Tomcat.
-Current low-bypass military turbofans include the Pratt & Whitney F119, the Eurojet EJ200, the General Electric F110, the Klimov RD-33, and the Saturn AL-31, all of which feature a mixed exhaust, afterburner and variable area propelling nozzle.
+Low-bypass military turbofans include the Pratt & Whitney F119, the Eurojet EJ200, the General Electric F110, the Klimov RD-33, and the Saturn AL-31, all of which feature a mixed exhaust, afterburner and variable area propelling nozzle.

 High-bypass turbofan

-To further improve fuel economy and reduce noise, almost all of today's jet airliners and most military transport aircraft (e.g., the C-17) are powered by low-specific-thrust/high-bypass-ratio turbofans.
+To further improve fuel economy and reduce noise, almost all jet airliners and most military transport aircraft (e.g., the C-17) are powered by low-specific-thrust/high-bypass-ratio turbofans.
 These engines evolved from the high-specific-thrust/low-bypass-ratio turbofans used in such aircraft in the 1960s.
 Modern combat aircraft tend to use low-bypass ratio turbofans, and some military transport aircraft use turboprops.

 Low specific thrust is achieved by replacing the multi-stage fan with a single-stage unit.
 Unlike some military engines, modern civil turbofans lack stationary inlet guide vanes in front of the fan rotor.
 The fan is scaled to achieve the desired net thrust.

 The core (or gas generator) of the engine must generate enough power to drive the fan at its rated mass flow and pressure ratio.
 Improvements in turbine cooling/material technology allow for a higher (HP) turbine rotor inlet temperature, which allows a smaller (and lighter) core, potentially improving the core thermal efficiency.
 Reducing the core mass flow tends to increase the load on the LP turbine, so this unit may require additional stages to reduce the average stage loading and to maintain LP turbine efficiency.
 Reducing core flow also increases bypass ratio.
 Bypass ratios greater than 5:1 are increasingly common; the Pratt & Whitney PW1000G, which entered commercial service in 2016, attains 12.5:1.

 Further improvements in core thermal efficiency can be achieved by raising the overall pressure ratio of the core.
-Improvements in blade aerodynamics can reduce the number of extra compressor stages required, and variable geometry (i.e., stators) enable high-pressure-ratio compressors to work surge-free at all throttle settings.
+Improvements in blade aerodynamics can reduce the number of extra compressor stages required, and variable geometry stators enable high-pressure-ratio compressors to work surge-free at all throttle settings.